Bernas Coni Warren Home Page Frequently Asked Questions

 Alternatively, authority can be limited to specified assets or to particular transactions - even to forbid certain transactions.

-If there's more than one attorney, they each individually have authority.
+'Jointly & Severally': If there's more than one attorney, they can each individually have authority.
 It is not necessary for both / all attorneys to sign in order to transfer ownership of the donor's property.
-So, care is needed in selecting attorneys and the power(s) they have.

 More than one Power of Attorney can be made - to delegate different tasks to different attorneys.